About me

 I am also a writer whose stories and photos have appeared in Kohala Mountain News and Ke Ola Magazine about my encounters with the green turtles, spinner dolphins, and sharks.
 I try to show the marine life personalities, behaviors, and essence.
 We have no idea how important they are to the planet and our lives.
 I’d like to share what I see in them to as many as I can.
 For it is only us who can protect and save them.

-When I lived in Hong Kong, I wrote about the places I visited, the festivals, the food, getting around, but they were stories about what I was doing and thinking.
-These stories were seen in a WordPress blog that I had years ago.
+When I lived in Hong Kong, I wrote about the places I visited, the festivals, the food, and getting around.
+The stories were seen in a WordPress blog that I had years ago.

 In Seattle, I volunteered as a beach naturalist for the Seattle Aquarium, and I would take groups of people on tours of the beaches during the low tides of summer.
 The low tides of winter were done at night, and may have been more interesting than the daytime tours.
 I wrote about the things I saw and took photos.
 I was a seal sitter in my neighborhood where the baby harbor seals would be left on the beach while their moms hunted food.
 These seal pups would be subjected to dogs, hoards of people, and boaters who could come close to the beach to look.
 The seal sitters would keep these encounters to a minimum.